CodeSteak/Flower/README.md

 Bloom.estimate_count(non_primes)

-# Apply Sieve of Eratosthenes
+# Apply Sieve of Eratosthenes.
 # This may take a few seconds.
 # At least we can do it with
 # constant memory.
 for x <- 2..50_000 do
   # Skip multiples of previous numbers.
-  # this is actually not safe to do
+  # This is actually not safe to do
   # with a bloom filter since they are
-  # aproximations.
+  # approximations.
 But let's don't care for now.
   if(Bloom.has_not?(non_primes, x)) do
     Step.throught(x*2, 100_000, x, fn non_prime ->
         # Much of the time is used to calculate